balaji-krishnan-nanba/nanba-cicd/devops/environments/README.md

 2. Click "New environment" for each environment above
 3. Configure protection rules as specified
 4. Add the required secrets to each environment
-5. Add reviewers for test and production environments
+5. Add reviewers for test and prod environments

 ## Deployment Flow